MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-machines-in-workgroups-and-untrusted-domains.md

 4.  **Attach the computer**-Lastly you'll need to attach the protected computer to the DPM server.

 ## Before you start
-Before you started check the supported protection scenarios and required network settings.
+Before you start, check the supported protection scenarios and required network settings.

 ### Supported scenarios